wpilibsuite/frc-docs/source/docs/software/basic-programming/reading-stacktraces.rst

 Null Pointers and References
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Both C++ and Java have the concept of "null" - a reference which has not yet been initialized, and does not refer to anything meaningful.
+Both C++ and Java have the concept of "null" - they use it to indicate something which has not yet been initialized, and does not refer to anything meaningful.

 Manipulating a "null" reference will produce a runtime error.